Joseph MacManus: Mulleek ambush

 On 3 February, MacManus and his unit crossed the border and took over the house of farmer Pat Loughran.
 Loughran was ordered to lure Eric Glass, an Ulster Defence Regiment soldier and part-time Fermanagh District Council dog warden, to his home on the pretence that his dog had attacked a family member.

 Corporal Eric Glass of the 4th (Co Fermanagh) Battalion, Ulster Defence Regiment (4 UDR), a former member of the B-Specials, arrived at the farmhouse on the morning of 5 February.
 When he arrived at the gate of the farmhouse he was ambushed by the unit and ordered to get out of his van.
 The unit opened fire on Glass, who then reached for his handgun, which he always had ready, loaded and placed on the passenger seat of the van.
 A gun battle ensued in which Glass was badly injured: his thigh bone was shattered and the bone partially penetrated his skin.
 He managed to fight off his attackers, killing MacManus in the process.
 Corporal Glass later received both the Queen's Gallantry Medal and Distinguished Conduct Medal for bravery, making him the "most decorated" UDR soldier.
 An account of the attack on Corporal Glass was carried in the Belfast News Letter.

+Eric Bullick, Alliance Party spokesman for Fermanagh-South Tyrone, commenting on the shooting said: